ericdke/WithOrWithoutEmoji/README.md

 As of 2016/01/31, works with all Emojis, including skin fades and country flags.

-Works for OS X and iOS: the extension itself imports Foundation, it's necessary for the NSString to String bridging (it doesn't work for Linux yet).

 ## Usage

 Copy the *WithOrWithoutEmojis.swift* file in your Swift project, or copy the content in one of your Swift files.